Understanding Limited Liability Partnership

 - Copy of incorporation document submitted in E-Form FiLLiP to ROC.

-It is best to know everything about Limited Liability Partnership in India including the effects on taxation after conversion.
-The conversion of Company into an LLP will not attract capital gain tax as this conversion is not a “transfer” as defined under the IT Act.
+It is best to the effects on taxation after the conversion.
+The conversion of company into an LLP will not attract capital gains tax as this conversion is not a “transfer” as defined under the IT Act.

 - All the assets and liabilities of the Company become the assets and liabilities of the LLP.